Atheeth24091998/customer-analytics-ecommerce-azure/README.md

 - Identify growth and retention opportunities
 - Support decision-making with data

-At the current stage (Day 1–2), the focus is on **business understanding, data exploration, and KPI baseline creation**.
-Will learn the concepts and build in the next 10 days during my university holidays.
+The focus is on **business understanding, data exploration, and KPI baseline creation**.
+Will learn the concepts and build in the project during my university holidays.

 ---